dojo/docs/dojox/io/xhrPlugins.rst

 Introduction
 ============

 Traditionally, XHR can only be used for same-origin requests.
 Alternate techniques are generally necessary for cross-site requests. dojox.io.xhrPlugins provides a means for registering server support for different transports so dojo.xhr can still be used for cross-site requests to maintain consistent call-site syntax.
-Please see `this tutorial <http://www.sitepen.com/blog/2008/07/31/cross-site-xhr-plugin-registry/>`_ for a full description of this module.

 =====